magento/merchdocs/src/customers/customer-groups.md

 1. On the _Admin_ sidebar, go to **Marketing** > **Cart Price Rules**.

-1. Create a New Rule or Edit an existing rule.
+1. Create a new rule or edit an existing rule.

 1. Set which customer groups the rule will be used to.